 This crisis has made us, as individuals and organizations to think, feel, and do things in a different way which we might not have considered otherwise.
 Businesses have been made to ensure that their workforce is equipped with all that they need, and it is business as usual.

-For companies, onboarding is one of the most critical processes and right now, it’s cause for major concern.
-Only a few organizations, that have adapted to the concept of the gig economy and remote teams, are prepared for the challenges posed by digital onboarding.
-For a majority of companies expecting new hires to join in shortly, the new onboarding format remains uncharted territory.
-This provides the eLearning industry with a unique opportunity and responsibility.
-We, as eLearning professionals, can rise to the occasion and come up with new approaches to facilitate the smooth transition of an employee into their daily tasks.
+For most organizations, onboarding, which has always been a critical function, turned into a serious challenge.
+Companies would need to transform the way their people were welcomed on board and trained virtually.
+And only a few organizations, that had adapted to the concept of the gig economy and remote teams, were prepared for the challenges posed by digital onboarding.
+For a majority of companies expecting new hires to join in shortly, the new onboarding format remained uncharted territory.
+This presented the eLearning industry with a unique opportunity and responsibility.
+We, as eLearning professionals, were called to rise to the occasion and come up with new approaches to facilitate onboarding training that would ensure the smooth transition of an employee into their daily tasks.

 A good digital onboarding process is one that ensures that new hires are oriented and equipped with the knowledge and skills necessary in order to get work done.
 Human touch has always played a crucial role in onboarding and the traditional face-to-face approach is a large part of making an employee feel welcome in the organization.
-The onboarding process generally spans across days and might be conducted at a separate location or dedicated training center.
-In my personal experience, robust digitized solutions for onboarding are not only relevant during times like these but also when new hires are suddenly called onto urgent projects and do not have time to go through the specialized training.
+In general, onboarding training spans across days and might be conducted at a separate location or dedicated training center.
+Our industry expertise tells us that robust digitized solutions for onboarding will continue to remain relevant even beyond the Pandemic.
+It provides the organization and its new hires ample flexibility for undergoing onboarding training, especially in cases where new hires are suddenly called onto urgent projects and do not have time to go through the specialized training.